-Fire inspection Annually by the Fire Marshall's office Buildings Annually by building codes Water and sewer Annually by the State Board of Public Health Fire extinguishers Serviced annually by State Systems Inc. Smoke alarms Checked quarterly by the President Fire exits General housekeeping, inspected daily
+Fire inspection Annually by the Fire Marshall's office

+Buildings Annually by building codes

+Water and sewer Annually by the State Board of Public Health

+Fire extinguishers

+Smoke alarms

+Checked quarterly by the President

+General housekeeping, inspected daily

 Faculty and students will be apprised of all safety and health concerns.
 Special safety instructions regarding special equipment will be the responsibility of the instructor in charge of a particular area.
 Safety concerns will be reviewed with the faculty and staff at annual faculty/staff meetings and with students during orientation.